webplatform/docs/css/properties/max-height/index.md

 |High-level issues=Needs Topics, Missing Relevant Sections, Data Not Semantic, Unreviewed Import
 |Content=Incomplete, Not Neutral, Cleanup, Compatibility Incomplete, Examples Best Practices
 }}
-{{Standardization_Status|W3C Recommendation}}
+{{Standardization_Status}}
 {{API_Name}}
 {{Summary_Section|Sets the maximum height for an element.
-It limits the height property to be larger than the value specified in max-height.}}
+It prevents the height of the element to exceed the specified value.
+If min-height is specified and is greater than max-height, this value is overridden.}}
 {{CSS Property
 |Initial value=none
-|Applies to=all elements but non-replaced inline elements, table columns, and column groups
+|Applies to=All elements but non-replaced inline elements, table columns, and column groups
 |Inherited=No
 |Media=visual
 |Computed value=the percentage as specified or the absolute length or 'none'